gbrnt/pomodoro.py/README.md

 Exporting pomodoros
 -------------------
-`pomodoro_export.py` is used to export pomodoros into a csv file.
-Upon running it, it prints in the terminal:
+Pomodoro export functionality is used to export the pomodoro data from the database to a .csv file.
+The quickest way to do this is to run `python pomodoro.py -e EXPORT_FILENAME`.
+Alternatively, you can run `python pomodoro_export.py` and you will be prompted for a file name:

 ```
 Enter filename for export